NEW! Introducing stress-free firing with the Prometheus Pre-Programmed PRO-7 Bead Door kiln from Metal Clay Ltd.

 From November 2020 this kiln now comes pre-programmed, with 11 of our favourite, well tested programmes!

-Prometheus 7 Programmable Bead Door Kiln is a tabletop kiln, similar in size to a Paragon SC2.
+Prometheus 7 Programmable Kiln with a Bead Door is a tabletop kiln, similar in size to a Paragon SC2.
 It is designed for firing precious metal clays like Art Clay Silver, PMC, and PMC Flex.
-It is also good for base metal clays, and glass fusing, enamelling, low fire ceramics, china painting, as well as annealing and hardening silver, and gold.
+It is also good for base metal clays, and glass fusing, enamelling, low fire ceramics, china painting, as well as annealing and hardening silver and gold.

-The bead door is sometimes used to take a quick peep at china paints, enamels, glass, and glazes to check on their progress, or to adjust or move pieces of work.
+The bead door is sometimes used to take a quick peep at china paints, enamels, glass, and glazes to check on their progress.
 It gives you a wider view than a window, but the kiln will heat unevenly if you keep it fully open for too long: although not as much as opening the main door.
 Please remember to always use the correct eye and body protection if you're looking into a hot kiln.

 The UK kiln is rated at 230V/1900W, so it plugs into a regular mains socket.

 Are you new to using a kiln?
 Or feeling a little nervous about how to use it?

 We've got you; all our Prometheus programmable kilns now come with 11 pre-set programmes so you are ready to go as soon as you get your kiln!